telink-semi/telink_b85m_ble_single_connection_sdk/patch_note.md

 * **Others**
     - Fixed: (B85) Restore the system clock source to 24M RC when entering "cpu_wakeup_init" to prevent abnormal reboots that may occur due to multiple calls the "cpu_wakeup_init".
-    - Fixed: When both the local device and the peer device use the resolvable private address(RPA), the identity address(IDA) type and the identity address in the interaction packets should be the same as their initial setting(public/random).
+    - Fixed: When the local device uses the resolvable Private Address(RPA), the identity Address(IDA) in the Identity Address Information packet is incorrectly distributed as the RPA.
+IDA can only be a public device address or a static random address.

 ### Refactoring
 * **Link**